 What is a Workers Compensation Case?

-When you’re injured on the job, workers’ compensation laws state that your employer should pay your lost salary and medical bills.
+When you’re injured on the job, Mississippi workers comp laws state that your employer should pay your lost salary and medical bills.
 Employers carry workers’ compensation insurance to pay these claims, and when you have an accident at work, your employer submits your claim to the insurer.
-If the insurer refuses to pay your workers’ compensation claim, you might choose to pursue legal action against the insurer.
-Workers’ compensation injuries include: construction site injuries, slip and falls while at work, injuries caused by poorly-maintained equipment, exposure to harmful chemicals or other accidents that occur while you’re on the job.
+If the insurer refuses to pay your workers compensation claim, you might choose to pursue legal action against the insurer.
+Workers compensation injuries include: construction site injuries, slip and falls while at work, injuries caused by poorly-maintained equipment, exposure to harmful chemicals or other accidents that occur while you’re on the job.
 These work injuries can cost thousands or tens of thousands of dollars, which you’re responsible for paying if the workers’ compensation insurer won’t pay your claim.

-Workers’ Compensation laws are supposed to protect employees who are injured on the job.
-Unfortunately, insurers don’t like paying workers’ compensation claims, so they make it hard for workers to get paid.
-To avoid paying a Jackson workers’ compensation settlement, insurers may:
+Mississippi Workers Compensation laws are supposed to protect employees who are injured on the job.
+Unfortunately, insurers don’t like paying workers comp claims, so they make it hard for workers to get paid.
+To avoid paying a Jackson workers compensation settlement, insurers may:

 Insurance companies are businesses whose sole purpose is to make money.
-Insurers hate to pay workers’ compensation claims because that costs them money, and it’s bad for business.
-Workers’ compensation claims adjustors have years of experience with tactics to avoid paying on a workers’ compensation case.
-Experienced Jackson workers’ compensation lawyers Rogen Chhabra and Darryl Gibbs have seen all of these tactics before, and know how to get your claim paid.
+Insurers hate to pay workers compensation claims because that costs them money, and it’s bad for business.
+Workers comp claims adjusters have years of experience with tactics to avoid paying on a workers comp case.
+Experienced Jackson workers compensation lawyers Rogen Chhabra and Darryl Gibbs have seen all of these tactics before, and know how to get your claim paid.